Willem-Alexander of the Netherlands: Other activities

 Willem-Alexander is an avid pilot and has said that, had he not been a royal, he would have chosen a career as an airline pilot, ideally flying large aircraft such as the Boeing 747.
 During his mother's reign, he regularly flew the Dutch royal aircraft on trips.

-Willem-Alexander revealed in May 2017 that he had quietly been working as a first officer with KLM since the 1990s, flying Fokker 70s for KLM Cityhopper twice a month, even after becoming king.
+Willem-Alexander revealed in May 2017 that he had quietly been working as a first officer with KLM since the 1990s, flying Fokker 70s for civilian KLM Cityhopper flights twice a month, even after becoming king.
 He said he is rarely recognized while in uniform, although some passengers recognized his voice when he made announcements, despite never introducing himself by name.
 Following the retirement of the Fokker 70, he transitioned to the Boeing 737, and in 2025 transitioned to the Airbus A321neo.

 Using the name "W. A. van Buren", one of the least-known titles of the House of Orange-Nassau, he completed the 1986 Frisian Elfstedentocht, a 200 km distance ice skating tour.
 He ran the full New York City Marathon under the same pseudonym in 1992.